 Call ahead to find out how your child’s pediatric practice is handling each type of appointment.
 Many appointments can be handled virtually by phone or video, with most in-person appointments being prioritized for those needing time-sensitive vaccinations or evaluation.
 Some practices are holding well-visits in a different office or at different times than sick visits, so calling ahead is especially important.

 Most practices have resumed routine in-person pediatrics appointments.
 Sick visits may be handled differently to limit a potentially COVID positive child from entering an office.
+Having Covid tests at home is recommended.
 Keeping up with your child’s vaccination schedule to prevent other diseases is one of the most important things you can do to protect their health during the pandemic.

 Does my child need to wear a mask?